cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 <details>
 <summary>DNS support</summary>

-For instance, the *account* service can be accessed via any of the following hostnames:
+For instance, the *account* service can be accessed via any of the following host :

     account-service.default.svc.cluster.local
     account-service.default.svc